tdauth/wowr/README.md

 * New upgrade: Evolution.
 * New Forsaken quest: Legendary Items.
 * New Lich King quest: The Burning Legion.
+* New building Workshop with units Ballista, Cage and Wagon for Blood Elves.

 ## Bug Fixes